The first rule of casting club is this: make sure the actors look at least remotely like the characters.

 The Monk Gyatso, a fantasy Expy of the Tibetan Dalai Lama, is black in the film.

-One of the Type 4 examples is offered by Grey's Anatomy.
-Creator Shonda Rhimes deliberately did not assign races to any of her characters, allowing for "color-blind casting" in which the best actors to get the roles no matter what their ethnicity.
+Grey's Anatomy: Creator Shonda Rhimes deliberately did not assign races to any of her characters, allowing for "color-blind casting" in which the best actors to get the roles no matter what their ethnicity.

 A rare doubleRace Lift (crossed with Suddenly Ethnicity) is executed in Saved by the Bell and its spinoff, Saved by the Bell: The College Years.
 Originally, the character of Slater was intended to be Anglo, but then Latino actor Mario Lopez was cast in the role.
 His ethnicity was never referred to in the first series, but in The College Years Slater's father appeared and confessed that he changed his name (from Sanchez) to pass as Anglo and get into West Point.